 What has happened already?

-The ballot initiative process in Oklahoma formally began in April 2019, when two Oklahoma women, Kelly Smalley and Erin Taylor, filed a petition with the Oklahoma Secretary of State.
+The ballot initiative process in Oklahoma began in April 2019, when two Oklahoma women, Kelly Smalley and Erin Taylor, filed a petition with the Oklahoma Secretary of State.
 It was designated State Question 802 (SQ 802) by the Secretary of State’s office.
-The Oklahoma Council for Public Affairs filed a legal challenge shortly thereafter, alleging that SQ 802 was unconstitutional and the gist was inadequate.
-The state Supreme Court disagreed, and on June 19, the state Supreme Court cleared the way for a Medicaid expansion ballot initiative, or State Question, to move forward.
+The Oklahoma Supreme Court rejected a legal challenge to the petition filed by the Oklahoma Council of Public Affairs, which cleared the way for SQ 802 to move forward.

 Oklahoma’s efforts to expand Medicaid via ballot initiative follow successful expansion ballot initiatives in four states: Maine in 2017, and Nebraska, Idaho, and Utah in 2018.
 In all four states, the Governor and/or Legislature has sought to roll back or limit the full expansions approved by voters.
 This prompted organizers in Oklahoma to seek a constitutional rather than statutory amendment – putting Medicaid expansion in the state constitution limits the state Legislature’s ability to tamper with it.

-- State Question 802 (Oklahoma Secretary of State)
+- State Question 802: Official Documents and Notices (Oklahoma Secretary of State)

 - Outline of the Oklahoma Initiative and Referendum Petition Process (Oklahoma Secretary of State)